 To delete a block from a library click the right mouse button on the block's icon present in the library, then select the Delete command in the contextual menu.
 If you delete a block from the Memory library using this procedure, then all the corresponding blocks in the drawing will be substituted with a label having the name of the block and a cross in the origin point of the block.
 If a block with the same name is then created, all the labels will be substituted with the new block, keeping the original rotation angles, scales and position points.
 This allows you to fast and efficiently substitute and update blocks in a drawing.

-If you want to modify a block or create a new block starting from an existing one:
+If you want to modify a block that has already been positioned: